Meaning in life &

 well-being in dementia

-Laura started working as a postdoc in October 2020.
-For her PhD research, she received a PhD Fellowship grant for fundamental research of the Research Foundations Flanders in 2016, after joining the Meaning Research in Late Life team of prof. Dezutter at KU Leuven in October 2015.
+Laura started working as a postdoc in the Meaning Research in Late Life team in October 2020.
+For her postdoctoral work, she received a Postdoctoral Mandate of KU Leuven in 2020 and a three-year junior postdoctoral fellowship of the Research Foundations Flanders (FWO) in 2021.
+She joined the Meaning Research in Late Life team of prof. Dezutter in October 2015, and received a PhD Fellowship grant for fundamental research of the Research Foundations Flanders in 2016.
 Before that, she obtained her master’s degree in Clinical and Health Psychology from KU Leuven in July 2015.
 For her master’s thesis, she collaborated in the Reproducibility Project Psychology under the supervision of prof. Wolf Vanpaemel.
 Her clinical internship was at the University Psychiatric Center in Leuven, where she provided psychological counseling and assessment to older adults with neurocognitive challenges.